AD&D Insurance vs. Life Insurance: What’s the Difference & Which One Should You Get?

 This lump-sum payment is versatile and can be used by the beneficiaries for various financial needs.
 It can help cover immediate expenses like funeral costs, settle outstanding debts or even act as an income replacement to maintain the household's standard of living.
 Beneficiaries might also use it for long-term financial goals, such as funding educational endeavors or paying off a mortgage.

 Life insurance policies come with different options and riders, like term life, whole life and universal life, each with its own set of features and benefits.
-Understanding the different types of life insurance and their respective advantages can help you tailor a policy that best suits your financial planning objectives.
+Understanding the different types of life insurance and recognizing the advantages of each policy variant is key to selecting a plan that aligns with your financial planning objectives, highlighting the importance of understanding the difference between life insurance and AD&D insurance.

 Life Insurance vs. AD&D Insurance Coverage